- Information

 Day 7: A Stunning Trip To Luxor West Bank

-Begin your day with a lovely breakfast at your hotel, and then it will be time to join your Egyptian guide for a non-stop sightseeing includes:
+Begin your day with a lovely breakfast at your hotel, then join your expert Egyptian guide for a day of non-stop sightseeing, including:

 Queen Hatshepsut Temple:

-In terms of visual impact, nothing matches the Temple of Hatshepsut.
-This multi-storey structure is located along the limestone cliffs behind the Nile Valley, in a spectacular panorama.
+When it comes to visual impact, few monuments rival the Temple of Queen Hatshepsut.
+This magnificent multi-level structure is carved into the limestone cliffs of Deir El-Bahari, overlooking the Nile Valley in a breathtaking setting.

 Valley of the Kings: